wp-plugins/postman-smtp/readme.txt

 == Frequently Asked Questions ==

+= How does OAuth 2.0 help to send mail? =

+Postman specifically requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) on the user's behalf to perform a particular service (get Gmail working in the living room, stay out of Google Docs in the bedroom) without the user giving up their user and password credentials (master house key).
+If the user grants that access, Postman receives a unique token to do its work.

 = Why should I use Postman over any other plugins?
 Can't I just tell Google to allow less secure apps?  =

-If you use other plugins to send Gmail or Hotmail, they're going to ask you for your account password.
-And if you change your password, those same plugins will break.
-But Postman will continue to deliver your email without interruption.
+If you use other plugins to send Gmail, Hotmail or Yahoo Mail, they're going to ask you for your account password.
+Anything you can do on your account, they can do.
+And if you change your password, those same plugins will break until you update them with your new password.

-OAuth 2.0 provides focussed authorization.
-By giving other plugins your account password, they can do anything that you can do.
-Postman's OAuth 2.0 token permits access to your Gmail or Hotmail only, and not, for example, your Google Docs or Microsoft Office Online.
+Postman only receives access to mail.
+It can never access your Google Docs, your YouTube, etc. Postman can continue to deliver your email even if your password changes.

 Google does have a setting to [allow less secure apps](https://support.google.com/accounts/answer/6010255) but that's a band-aid, not a solution.
 This option is not available if you're using *Google Apps* to manage a domain.

-> **NEVER give out your Gmail or Microsoft password** to a 3rd-party or 3rd-party program that you don't fully trust.
+> **NEVER give out your Gmail, Microsoft or Yahoo password** to a 3rd-party or 3rd-party program that you don't fully trust.

 = I want my email to come from a different email address. = This is a big **no-no** and in OAuth/Password authentication mode, Postman doesn't allow it.
 At best, your email provider will simply re-write the correct email address, or maybe give you an authentication error when you try to connect.
 At worst, your IP or entire domain will end up on a SPAM blacklist.